Ophthalmology (Eye) Practice Test 3

 - Conjunctivitis

 Explanation: Answer reason: Blepharitis is the medical term for inflammation of the eyelid margins, often involving the eyelash follicles and associated glands.
 Keratitis refers to corneal inflammation, conjunctivitis to inflammation of the conjunctiva, and neuritis to inflammation of a nerve.
 Therefore, the correct term for eyelid inflammation is blepharitis.
-Category reason: This is a terminology/anatomy-based question about an ocular condition name (eyelid inflammation) rather than a nursing intervention or prioritization scenario, so it fits Ophthalmology (Eye) under NursingScience.

-Commonest cause of blindness of Nepal:
+Commonest cause of blindness of Nepal?

 - Glaucoma